awesomediff/cs207-FinalProject/docs/documentation.md

 ```python
 import awesomediff as ad
 ```
+- To compute the value and derivative/jacobian of a function at a specified set of values, the user will first define a function using elementary operations supported by `awesomediff` and pass it to the `evaluate` function along with a list of values of variables at which to evaluate.
-- Generally, the user should initialize an auto differentiation object (known as a `variable` object in the package) first, for each variable needed in the function, using the module.
-- The user can form functions using the objects initialized to create more complex objects with elementary math operations and functions.
+- While it is advised that the user call `evaluate` to compute the value and derivative/jacobian of a function, the user may also directly instantiate an auto differentiation object (known as a `variable` object in the package) and access the value and derivative via the variable object's `val` and `der` attributes, respectively.
+The user can form functions using the objects initialized to create more complex objects with elementary math operations and functions.
 - The elementary math operations and functions can be performed in the same way as the operations in `numpy`.
-- The constructor of a `variable` object takes in a scalar or a vector.
-- The user can calculate the derivative(s) and the output value(s) at a targeting evaluation point.

-Below are some example scenarios to demonstrate how the module works:
+Below are some examples to demonstrate how the module works:

 ```python
 import math